 Prediabetes is a real concern for many people across the globe.
-Since being diagnosed at the prediabetic stage a few years ago, I have made many changes to my diet.
+Since being diagnosed with the prediabetic stage a few years ago, I have made many changes to my diet.
 My mission is to help as many people as humanly possible to avoid type 2 diabetes.
 In the following piece, I expound on 5 foods to avoid for prediabetics.

 What is Prediabetes?